TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 West Virginia Stats and Trends

-- The Mountaineers have turned the ball over two more times (10 total) than the Horned Frogs have forced a turnover (8) this season.
+- This season the Mountaineers have turned the ball over 10 times, two more than the Horned Frogs' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.